 The state of the planet defines the future of our businesses.
 According to the World Economic Forum, the top three risks to businesses are related to the degradation of our climate, nature and biological diversity.

-Now, based on extensive new research, WWF and Bain & Company can present an overview of the most pressing risks and opportunities Danish companies face as the biodiversity crisis intensifies.
+Based on extensive new research, WWF and Bain & Company presented an overview of the most pressing risks and opportunities Danish companies face as the biodiversity crisis intensifies.

-At this webinar, WWF Secretary General Bo Øksnebjerg and Bain Partner & Nordic Social Impact Lead Torsten Hvidt will present key findings from our new report “Danish businesses and the biodiversity crisis – opportunities and risks associated with biodiversity loss” – and map out a nature-positive future for companies large and small.
+On August 23, WWF Secretary General Bo Øksnebjerg and Bain Partner & Nordic Social Impact Lead Torsten Hvidt presented the key findings from our new report “Danish businesses and the biodiversity crisis – opportunities and risks associated with biodiversity loss” – and mapped out a nature-positive future for companies large and small.

 Despite increased attention on biodiversity loss over the past decades, businesses’ awareness of their biodiversity impact remains limited.